 Preparing for an unforgettable zodiac ride on the Magellan Strait.

-Today's adventure will involve navigating the Magellan Strait in a zodiac boat!
-Journey to the San Isidro area in search of the beautiful Austral dolphin, a species native to the waters around southern Chile that's known for their unusual black and gray coloring.
-It's common to find groups of up to 12 adults, and see them swim alongside the boat or soar in their acrobatic jumps.
-Keep an eye out for sea lion colonies, as well as a variety of sea birds, such as albatross and petrels, and penguins as you hold tight and navigate the choppy seas on this exhilarating excursion.
+Today's adventure will involve navigating the Magellan Strait in a Zodiac boat!
+Journey to the San Isidro area in search of the beautiful Austral dolphin, a species native to the waters around southern Chile that's known for its unusual black and gray coloring.
+It's common to find groups of up to 12 adults and see them swim alongside the boat or soar in their acrobatic jumps.
+Keep an eye out for sea lion colonies, as well as sea birds, such as albatross petrels and penguins, as you hold tight and navigate the choppy seas on this exhilarating excursion.

 Puerto Natales' colorful waterfront.